tealinuxos/slix-installer/README.md

 all u had to do just test the script cj

 last update
-8 feb 2024 09:30 am WIB
+8 feb 2024 11.16 am WIB

-last progress on function choose DE
+i think done, need testing